About Me

 4. Assessing Risk Spillovers with (Lasso) VAR for Expectile(with O-Chia Chuang, Zaichao Du, and Zhenhong Huang) The 28th Conference on the Theories and Practices of Securities and Financial Markets; NTU; TFA 2020; TES 2020; The 6th Annual Meeting of Young Econometricians in Asia-Pacific*.
 (Presented by *O-Chia Chuang)

 This paper extends the vector autoregressive (VAR) model for conditional means to VAR for conditional expectiles (MCARE) to assess the risk spillovers among multiple units.
 We further generalize MCARE to high-dimensional cases by imposing an L1-penalization (L-MCARE).
-As an empirical application, we apply MCARE and L-MCARE to the list of global systemically important banks.
+As an empirical application, we apply MCARE and L-MCARE to the model the return network of global systemically important banks.

 PUBLISHED PAPERS